Marwan515/Text-sentiment-analysis/README.md

 - **Real-Time Sentiment Analysis:** Input text and receive instant feedback on the sentiment.
 - **Simple Web Interface:** Easy-to-use interface for text input and sentiment results.
 - **Flask and TextBlob Integration:** Utilizes Flask for the web framework and TextBlob for sentiment analysis.
+- Bulma CSS for Styling: Leverages Bulma, a modern CSS framework, to create a clean and responsive user interface.

 ## Project Structure